 More about SEO

-Want to know more about what search engine optimization can mean for your organization?
+Want to know more about what search engine optimisation can do for your organisation?
 Then take a look at the course page on our website.
-Here you can also immediately see when there are trainings again, so you are completely up to date and you can provide your organization with an online boost through the latest SEO techniques.Link
+Here, you can also see when training courses are scheduled again, so that you are completely up to date and can provide your organisation with an online boost using the latest SEO techniques.link]

 What is social media marketing?

 Social media marketing is a form of online marketing that revolves around creating and sharing content on social media networks.
-Think of networks such as Facebook, Twitter and LinkedIn.
-The goal of social media marketing is that users share messages, photos or videos with their own social network.
-This creates greater reach and brand awareness.
+Think of networks like Facebook, Twitter and LinkedIn.
+The aim of social media marketing is for users to share the messages, photos or videos with their own social network.
+This way, the company creates a wider reach and increases brand awareness.

-In response to the popularity of social networking and marketing activities, the Social Media Advertising Code (RSM) was created in 2014. ''This code aims to promote transparency in Social Media Marketing, by disclosing the relationship between the advertiser and the person distributing the advertisement.''
-For example, bloggers who get paid to share a product/service via their social media account must make this recognizable by, for example, using hashtags #spon (sponsored) or #adv (advertisement).
-In addition, the RSM describes a 'manipulation prohibition', whereby it is prohibited to edit the messages ''in such a way that the average consumer can be misled by it.''
+In response to the popularity of social networks and marketing activities, the Social Media Advertising Code (RSM) was created in 2014. ''This code aims to promote transparency in Social Media Marketing, by disclosing the relationship between the advertiser and the person distributing the advertisement.''
+For example, bloggers who are paid to share a product/service via their social media account must make this recognisable by, for example, using hashtags #spon (sponsored) or #adv (advertisement).
+In addition, the RSM describes a 'manipulation prohibition', whereby it is prohibited to edit the messages ''in such a way that it may mislead the average consumer''.

-Social Media is an accessible platform to share messages, advertisements and ideas with (future) customers.
-As a company you can get in touch directly with your target group and vice versa too: Customers can respond to an advertisement, send a personal message to the company and immediately give or receive feedback.
+Social media is an accessible platform for sharing messages, advertisements and ideas with (future) customers.
+As a company, you can come into direct contact with your target group and vice versa: customers can respond to an advertisement, send a personal message to the company and immediately give or receive feedback.

-Social Media Marketing is an easy tool to achieve different goals such as:
+Social media marketing is an easy tool to achieve various goals, such as:

 Social media and SEO are inextricably linked.
-More presence on social media improves your position in search results (SEO) and at the same time, the efforts you spend on SEO also improve your reach on social media.
-The more followers on social media, the higher your search engine rankings.
-Please note: Google can detect purchased followers, so your many followers will have to be organic.
-As soon as your followers react, share and like a lot - being involved - this will lead to more online presence.
-More brand presence will lead to more searches for your company/brand.
-As a positive result, your company will be ranked at the top of Google more quickly, even in searches that are less related to your company.
+More presence on social media improves your position in search results (SEO) and at the same time, the efforts you spend on SEO also deliver a better reach on social media.
+The more followers on social media, the higher your search engine ranking.
+But beware: Google can detect purchased followers, so your many followers will have to arise organically.
+As soon as your followers react, share and like a lot - are involved - this will lead to more presence online.
+More brand presence leads to more searches for your company/brand.
+The positive consequence of this is that your company will appear at the top of Google more quickly, even in searches that are less related to your company.

-The more external websites you refer to your website, the more positive Google becomes about your website.
-So, on your own social media pages, refer to your website, but make sure you have quality content: otherwise you'll quickly fall through Google's basket.
+The more external websites link to your website, the more positive Google will be about your website.
+So link to your website on your own social media pages, but make sure that the content is of high quality: otherwise Google will quickly find you out.

-The popularity of social media marketing also has a downside: mistrust.
-An English study by the Chartered Institute for Marketing (CIM) confirms that only 1 out of 5 interviewees have confidence in online marketing activities.
-Fake accounts to write positive reviews, purchased likes, misleading campaigns and great promises that the company cannot deliver.
-Consumers are skeptical about ads and brands on social media.
-But as a company, how do you get rid of this mistrust?
-CIM gives advice to be as open and transparent as possible.
-Respond to a bad review and solve the problem instead of removing the response.
+The popularity of social media marketing also has a downside: distrust.
+An English survey by the Chartered Institute for Marketing (CIM) confirms that only 1 in 5 of those interviewed trust online marketing activities.
+Fake accounts to write positive reviews, bought likes, misleading campaigns and great promises that the company cannot keep.
+Consumers are sceptical about ads and brands on social media.
+But how do you remove this distrust as a company?
+CIM advises to be as open and transparent as possible.
+Respond to a bad review and solve the problem instead of deleting the comment.

-During our Social media marketing training you will learn how to counter this mistrust and how to guard your reputation.
-In addition, you will discover where your target group is online, what role your company can play on social media and how you can deal with that.
-In the training we alternate theory, practical exercises and reflection in a pleasant way.
-Not only will you be able to place the knowledge quickly, but you will also have a lot of starting points that you can work with after the training.link]
+During our Social Media Marketing training you will learn how to counter this mistrust and how to safeguard your reputation.
+You will also discover where your target group is online, what role your company can play in social media and how to go about it.
+During the training we alternate theory, practical exercises and reflection in a pleasant way.
+This not only allows you to quickly apply the knowledge, but also provides you with many starting points to work with after the training.link]

-Unfortunately, customers regularly leave their online shopping basket before they have paid.
-In English there is a real term for this (Abandoned Cart Syndrome) and researchers have even officially investigated and evaluated this phenomenon.
-According to BI Intelligence Estimates, around €2.9 trillion was not paid in 2014, which is more than 60% of the online ordering processes that are stopped.
-A big problem for online entrepreneurs.
-The website Statista researched why Americans leave their online shopping cart.
-A majority of people gave the ordering costs as the main reason, with the cost of the total order in the second place being too high and finally, the lack of payment options was given as a reason.
+Unfortunately, customers regularly abandon their online shopping carts before they have finished paying.
+There is a real term for this in the English language (Abandoned Cart Syndrome) and researchers have even officially investigated and evaluated this phenomenon.
+According to BI Intelligence Estimates, around €2.9 trillion was not paid for in 2014, this is more than 60% of the online order processes that is stopped.
+So a big problem for online entrepreneurs.
+The website Statista investigated why Americans abandon their online shopping basket.
+A majority of people gave the order cost as the main reason, with in second place too high costs of the total order and finally the lack of payment options as a reason.

-Realize that many people only ''look, look, don't buy''!
-What happens in a physical store also happens in a virtual store.
-Especially online it is very easy for customers to compare products.
+Realise that many people just ''look, look, don't buy''!
+What happens in a physical shop also happens in a virtual shop.
+Especially online, it is very easy for customers to compare products.
 Where are the shipping costs the lowest or even free?
 Which web shop looks the most reliable or has the most reviews, for example?
 Or simply: which web shop offers a product at the lowest price?

-Fortunately, today there are many resources to counteract the Abandoned Cart Syndrome.
-Google Analytics can help you get on your way, the buying habits of your customers are now automatically tracked.
-To do this, go to conversions > E-commerce > store Gedragsanalyse.
-This website clearly explains (in English) What you can do to counteract/reduce the Abandoned Cart Syndrome.
+Fortunately, there are many ways to combat the Abandoned Cart Syndrome.
+Google Analytics can help you with this, as it automatically tracks the buying behaviour of your customers.
+To do this, go to Conversions > E-commerce > Shopping behaviour analysis.
+This website clearly explains what you can do to prevent/reduce Abandoned Cart Syndrome.

-What can you do besides using Google Analytics to reduce the percentage of abandoned shopping baskets?
-Some points you can look out for:
+What can you do besides using Google Analytics to reduce the shopping basket abandonment rate?
+Here are some points you can look out for:

-Do you need more help setting up an online store?
-In our E-commerce training you will learn everything there is to know about marketing your products online.
-From setting up the plan, determining the delivery conditions to promoting your webshop.
+Do you need more help setting up an online shop?
+In our E-commerce training course you will learn everything that is involved in selling your products online.
+From setting up the plan, determining delivery terms to promoting your webshop.